Understanding Setting within the Context of Heritage Assets, Monday 25 and Tuesday 29 March 2019

 Catherine has worked in the heritage sector for 22 years.
 She worked for Portsmouth and Birmingham City Councils Planning Departments before moving back home to Newcastle to work for English Heritage.
 Here she mainly worked on regeneration schemes and the design of new development in historic areas, leading the Development Management Team in the North East.
 Having studied Town Planning with Urban Design she has a strong interest in urbanism and making new development work well in historic places.
 At Historic England, Catherine is Planning Director for the North East and North West, leading the teams in providing advice, grants and support for those engaged with constructively managing the historic environment.

-The course fee for two days is £370, to include all tuition, lunch and daily refreshments as well as travel to and from the site visit on day 2.
+The course fee for one day is £370, to include all tuition, lunch and daily refreshments.

 How to book

 To reserve your place on this course please email your completed booking form to: Train@HistoricEngland.org.uk and await an invoice from our finance department in the week following.
 Your place will not be confirmed until we have received payment.

 Every heritage asset, whether designated or not has a setting.

 Advice and research on how to shape our public spaces and buildings to improve a community’s cultural, economic, social and environmental situation.

 Through place-making we shape our public spaces and buildings to improve a community’s cultural, economic, social and environmental situation.